 The workshop provided a venue for practitioners to share their experiences of the challenges they face during the investigation and prosecution of money laundering and terrorist financing offences and the confiscation of proceeds linked with crime or terror.
 Participants shared examples of how to overcome these challenges and discussed effective mechanisms and good practices.

-Approximately 70 delegates representing 21 delegations, including AML/CFT expert prosecutors, investigative and trial judges participated in the FATF/GAFILAT workshop.
-FATF President Mr. Santiago Otamendi and GAFILAT President, Mr. Eugenio Curia chaired the event.
+Approximately 70 delegates representing 21 delegations, including AML/CFT expert prosecutors, investigative and trial judges participated in the FATF/GAFILAT workshop. and GAFILAT President, Mr. Eugenio Curia chaired the event.

-Outreach to the Prosecutorial Services and Criminal Justice System is an iniative by FATF President Santiago Otamendi of Argentina and one of the FATF Priorities for 2017-2018 .
-The judiciary have an essential role in establishing stable institutions, accountability, integrity, transparency and the rule of law, which are all pillars of an effective AML/CFT system.
+Outreach to the Prosecutorial Services and Criminal Justice System is an iniative by FATF President Santiago Otamendi of Argentina and one of the Objectives for FATF-XXIX (2017-2018)

 The workshop in Quito, Ecuador was the first in a series of workshops that the FATF and FSRBs will jointly organize this year.
 The next workshop will take place in January 2018 for judges and prosecutors of the Asia-Pacific region and will be organized jointly with FSRBs the Eurasian Group (EAG) and the Asia/Pacific Group on Money Laundering (APG).

 The outcomes of the discussions at these workshops will contribute to a President’s paper that will identify the challenges that prosecutors and the judiciary face, and suggest good practices to deal with them.
 This should improve the effectiveness of prosecutorial services and criminal justice systems to prosecute terrorist and criminals who abuse the financial sytem and confiscate assets related to crime.